DHI-GRAS/terracotta-react/README.md

 ## Why Terracotta-react
 - It abstracts away the logic around what endpoints you should hit to get the right datasets and display them on a map.
 All of it through a friendly API.
-- It uses the highly performant [Deck.gl](https://deck.gl/) that is based on the WebGL framework.
+- It uses the highly performant [Deck.gl](https://deck.gl/) based on the WebGL framework.
 - It includes built-in Typescript definitions, therefore, it prevents unpredictable type errors when used in your app.
 The types are available by importing them from the package.

 ## Prerequisites